moeen-sa/ecu_simulator/README.md

 Truck ECU simulator is project to help you develope your FMS device without real truck or trailer.
-In this project, you can set engine RPM, collant temp and other parameters and data about user input will generate in J1939 format and will send on CAN bus
+In this project, you can set engine RPM, coolant temp and other parameters and data about user input will generate in J1939 format and will send on CAN bus